emilpriver/go-hugo-portfolio/content/blog/note/my-interview-at-klarna/index.md

 series:
 - Interview
 ---
-### This is a small article about when I was interviewed by Klarna where I am talking about my experience, what I learned and what the interview looked like, and all steps.
+### This is a small article about when I was interviewed by Klarna.

-The interview included 5 different steps where the steps were
+The interview included 5 different steps where the steps was:

 -   A simple call to get introduced to how the flow will be like and salary talk
 -   A smaller interview on my thought about different topics